 This is set out in paragraph 6.84 on page 108 of the SEND Code of Practice, linked to above.

-A representative from nasen told us that although special schools are not required to have a designated SENCO, it is still advisable for them to have a qualified teacher working in a role with responsibility for overseeing and co-ordinating the provision of SEN. Nasen recommended this to us.
+Although special schools are not required to have a designated SENCO, it's still a good idea for them to have a qualified teacher working in a role with responsibility for overseeing and co-ordinating the provision of SEN. Nasen recommended this to us.